iremlopsum/yt-stem-splitter/TESTING.md

 - Network access
 - yt-dlp installed
 - Optional: essentia (for audio analysis)
-- Optional: selenium + undetected-chromedriver (for TuneBat)
+- Optional: selenium (for TuneBat)

 Tests automatically skip if dependencies are missing.